protubero/beanstore/README.md

 #### Transaction Log

 The `BeanStoreTransactionLogPlugin` lets you view all transactions, the transactions initially read as well as all transactions written to the file. `BeanStoreTransactionLogPlugin` listens to the *read* and *write* operations and logs them to a SLF4J Logger.

+## Advanced topics

+### Close store

+Calling `BeanStore.close` closes the transaction queue, i.e. no new transactions are accepted.
+Then all transactions currently in the queue are processed.
+Finally, the transaction writer is closed.
+This is a blocking operation, The call will only return when everything is done.

 ## Appendix